 Lenders differ considerably in how long they take to process and service loans, even in cases where their interest rates are quite comparable.
 The time between when you apply for a loan to the time the lender closes on the loan is one of the biggest differences among lenders.

 Traditional lenders take an average of 39 days to close on a cash-out refinancing.
 Much of this time involves the borrower making trips to the lender with financial documents so that the lender can perform a manual verification of assets and income.
-Some lenders, such as Figure, offer an application for mortgage refinancing that’s done completely online.
+Some lenders offer an application for mortgage refinancing that’s done completely online.
 Borrowers can complete the application from home in minutes, since income and assets can be verified online.

 Security is particularly important for lenders that offer online processing, so all of their online communications should be encrypted.
 The current standard calls for 256-bit encryption.